appsmithorg/appsmith-docs/website/docs/advanced-concepts/multiple-environments.md

 * Set the parameters for the production and staging environments.
 * Once parameters are configured, **bind** the values.

 You can set different values for each environment.
-For instance, if you have a Postgresql database with different configuration, you can select a particular environment and set the values.
+For instance, if you have a Postgresql database with a different configuration, you can select a particular environment and set the values.

 ![](/img/me-db-1.png)